 - Explore surgical options: To improve blood supply to the brain, some patients may need to also have surgery to remove plaque that is causing arteries in the neck to narrow.

 Why choose Rush for TIA care

-- The Rush Stroke Program has been certified by the Joint Commission as a comprehensive stroke center.
+- Better outcomes: The Rush Stroke Program has been certified by the Joint Commission as a comprehensive stroke center.
 This certification recognizes hospitals that foster better outcomes for the full spectrum of stroke care, including TIA, and the ability to care for the most complex stroke cases.

 - National recognition: Rush is one of only two hospitals in Chicago to receive both the American Heart Association/American Stroke Association's (AHA/ASA) Get With The Guidelines – Stroke Gold Plus Achievement Award and the AHA/ASA's Target: Stroke Elite Plus Honor Roll Award.
 These prestigious awards recognize Rush's commitment to providing the most appropriate stroke treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.